m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 ## Sequential Consistency
 Given that strict consistency is next to impossible to achieve, the next best option with reasonable cost is sequential consistency.

 With sequential consistency, it's not important that we see updates immediately.
-Rather, it's important that the ordering the way see correspond to a possible ordering that can be achieved by the operations that were applied.
+Rather, it's important that the ordering that we see corresponds to a possible ordering that can be achieved by the operations that were applied.

 ![](https://assets.omscs.io/notes/2FAC54FC-883E-45B2-88D6-94843AC1F9F1.png)